lynn/winds-seed/index.md

 3. Load `Disc Station Vol. 07 (Disk 1).hdm` in FDD1 and the blank `ws.hdm` in FDD2, and then reboot.

-4. Press Enter, then down to highlight the Wind's Seed installer:
+4. You should see the Disc Station launcher.
+Press Enter, then the down arrow key to highlight the Wind's Seed installer:

    ![Selecting the Wind's Seed installer](https://github.com/lynn/winds-seed/assets/16232127/79065cbe-a9d5-4ea6-818f-eaff38b4eeb5)

 5. Press Enter to launch it.
 Move the cursor down to `インストールの実行` and press Enter twice to install.

 6. Now your `ws.hdm` file contains Wind's Seed in Japanese!
-(If you eject FDD1 and reboot, you should be able to play it.)
+Press Escape.
+If you eject FDD1 and reboot, the game should launch.

 ## Patching the game

 Download the patch [here](./winds-seed-english.xdelta) and apply it using [xdelta](http://xdelta.org/).

-Because you installed the game yourself, your `ws.hdm` has different file creation dates than the one I made the patch from, and you'll get a checksum mismatch error.
-You'll have to run xdelta with the `-n` flag to ignore the checksum:
+Your `ws.hdm` has different file creation dates than the one I made the patch from, so you'll get a checksum mismatch error if you try to apply the patch with something like xdeltaUI.

+You'll have to run the xdelta command line application with the `-n` flag to ignore the checksum:

     xdelta -n -d -s ws.hdm winds-seed-english.xdelta ws-en.hdm